Explicit 34: Star Wars Holiday Special

 23:47

-Then after all, you realize that she has no idea who he is.
+And then it's after we realise that she's no idea who he is.

 23:50